Horseradish peroxidase: Enhanced chemiluminescence

 Horseradish peroxidase catalyses the oxidation of luminol to 3-aminophthalate via several intermediates.
-The reaction is accompanied by emission of low-intensity light at 428 nm.
+The reaction is accompanied by emission of low-intensity light at 428 nm (purple in color).
 In the presence of certain chemicals, the light emitted is enhanced up to 1000-fold, making the light easier to detect and increasing the sensitivity of the reaction.
 The enhancement of light emission is called enhanced chemiluminescence (ECL).
 Several enhancers can be used such as the commonly known modified phenols (mainly iodo-phenol).
 Several substrates on the market use other enhancers which result in luminescence signals up to 13 times greater than phenol-enhanced substrates.
 The intensity of light is a measure of the number of enzyme molecules reacting and thus of the amount of hybrid.

 ECL is simple to set up and is sensitive, detecting about 0.5 pg nucleic acid in Southern blots and in northern blots.
 Detection by chemiluminescent substrates has several advantages over chromogenic substrates.
 The sensitivity is 10- to 100-fold greater, and quantifying of light emission is possible over a wide dynamic range, whereas that for coloured precipitates is much more limited, about one order of magnitude less.
 Stripping filters are much easier when chemiluminescent substrates are used.